-Justin had never met most of Brittni’s MN family and friends, and they flew in from the east coast for the shower.
-We wanted to ensure they had a chance to really talk to people who made the effort to come.
-Also, since it was a holiday weekend, we decided to have an open-house shower so people had the freedom to come and go as their schedules allowed.
+Time was limited, and it was a holiday weekend when guests have busy schedules.
+We wanted to ensure the couple had a chance to really talk to and spend time with people who made the effort to come to the shower.
+Having an Open House shower allowed people to come and go as needed, without worrying about being late or leaving early.
 The loose structure and flow of people in and out at different times allowed the couple to talk to everyone who came.

-Invitations for the shower were created using a free online wedding invitation template found on www.WeddingChicks.com.
-All text in the template can be changed, so even though it was designed for a wedding, I was able to modify it for a shower.
+Invitations for the shower were created using a free online template from Wedding Chicks.
+Most of the text in this Bridal Shower template can be changed, so it can easily be modified for a couples wedding shower.
 The invitations were printed on card-stock and mailed along with directions and an index card for guests to bring a favorite recipe to the shower.

-Lists of the things Brittni and Justin love about each other were displayed on the chalkboard sides of two IKEA easels.
+Using IKEA chalkboard easels, we displayed a list of the things the bride and groom love about each other.
 They were set up near the entryway to draw people into the house as they arrived.
 How neat is it that they both listed that they love how the other loves the Lord?

 In the invitation, guests were asked to bring a favorite recipe.
-They dropped them off by the gift table.
-There were some ‘secret’ family recipes in the bunch so the couple got some special recipes.
+They dropped them off at the gift table.
+I was told some ‘secret’ family recipes were included.
 In the main room, there was a place for guests to leave a note of encouragement or advice for the couple to read later.
 A banner was hung across with their names made from the same patterned scrapbook paper as the relationship timeline.
 We also framed their Save the Date and Wedding Invitations to display them for guests.

 Since the couple was from out of town, most gifts were small in size, making it easy for them to bring everything home on the plane.
 Some gave gift cards and money, and some wrapped a photo or description of larger gifts purchased from their gift registry and mailed.